guillaume-haerinck/cube-beast-editor/doc/README.md

 ![Profiling](https://github.com/guillaume-haerinck/cube-beast-editor/blob/master/doc/post-mortem-img/profiling-selection-before.jpg?raw=true)

 Fortunately, there is a way to fix this and make it **uber-fast**.
 The idea is to do this asynchroniously.
 With a special element called a [Pixel Buffer Object](https://www.khronos.org/opengl/wiki/Pixel_Buffer_Object), we can say to OpenGL that we're going to need the color of a pixel at said position.
-He will continue to work but from now on, if it has time to spare, it will fill our Pixel Buffer with the data we need.
+It will continue to work but from now on, if it has time to spare, it will fill our Pixel Buffer with the data we need.
 Then a few times later in the same frame, we can ask for it, and it will be ready.
 Using this trick got us **from 0.307ms to 0.034ms**, that's an order of magnitude faster.

 ![Profiling](https://github.com/guillaume-haerinck/cube-beast-editor/blob/master/doc/post-mortem-img/profiling-selection-after.jpg?raw=true)

 #### Raycasting

 Now that we had color picking, why use another technique ?
 Simply because color picking is not a good fit for every problem.
-In our case, now that we could pick an object on the screen, we wanted to **pick a selection on  the grid**.
+In our case, now that we could pick an object on the screen, we wanted to **pick a cell on  the grid**.
 Each cells on the grid are not separate objects, it's just a texture on a cube.
 This meant that we had to check for the point of intersection, we had to go for raycasting.

 The first step consist of creating a ray which goes from the near plane to the far plane, as seen below.
 To do so, we create a matrix to go from the Normalized Device Coordinates (NDC) to the World Coordinates.
 The formula to get there is straightaway `NDCtoWorld = inverse(matProj * matView)`.